ciuliot/github-tracker/README.md

 should copy it over to other one if it can be done automatically?
 GitHub tracker can help you with that by:

-* Creating feature braches for all tasks opened by you on your private branch
+* Opening task means that it will be assigned to you and create feature braches on your private branch
 * Keeping record of time spent on the task by monitoring commits into branch
 * Monitoring pull requests to indicate if task is ready to be reviewed and that it can be verified after merge